 A: It's hard!
 You have to give me 100% all the time and get your problems answered neatly and correctly.
 Helping other students in class to learn when they struggle will go a long way to improving your grade as well.

 You solidify your own knowledge when you begin to teach others how to do something.
 Their questions will teach you confidence in your own understanding of the math, as you explain the answers in concise and understandable language.

 Q: Can I add you on facebook?

 A: Sure! ....
 When you graduate from highschool as a brand new, bright and shiny new adult. :)

 A: 1st period, from 8:30 to 9:15 .
 Email is THE best way to contact me, for any questions you might have.
 (Ryoung@acisd.org)

 Q: Do you have tutorials times?

 A: Yes!
-Starting this year i'm excited to say that RFHS has implemented an Advisory program once again.
-It will be 8th period before the busses come.
-This opens up class time in your day to seek me out for extra help.
-Some students it will be mandatory assignment to certain teachers to foster growth in a subject area, but now "I didnt have time, i ride the bus" is no longer a valid excuse to make up failed tests or get some questions answered.
+I'm excited to say that RFHS has implemented an Advisory program once again.
+It will be 8th period before the buses come.
+This opens up a class time in your day to seek me out for extra help.
+Some students it will be mandatory assignment to certain teachers to foster growth in a subject area, but now "I didn't have time, I ride the bus" is no longer a valid excuse to make up failed tests or get some questions answered.
 TAKE full of advantage of this opportunity in every class!